Noahscratch493/free-nitro-emojis/README.md

 ### Have you Ever wanted to use nitro emojis without paying money?
-### Try Free Nitro Emojis, Just paste the link and it'll show, just like Tenor Gifs on Discord
+### Try Free Nitro Emojis, It is All Free!

+## How to Use

+1. Paste one of these links in your server

 ## Party Blob 🎉
 <img src="https://noahscratch493.github.io/free-nitro-emojis/emojis/partyblob.gif" alt="Party Blob" width="48" height="48">